YpLarryWang/YpLarryWang.github.io/_teaching/2024-spring-ta.md

 Continued serving as a teaching assistant for Professor [Renfen Hu](http://irishu.cn/)'s Python programming and data analysis course.
 Responsibilities similar to 2023, with additional focus on:

-- Introducing large language models to the curriculum
+• Introducing large language models to the curriculum, including a dedicated tutorial on using [sample code](https://github.com/YpLarryWang/nlp-tasks-examples-icip/tree/main/llm-api) to run APIs
-- Providing [sample code](https://github.com/YpLarryWang/nlp-tasks-examples-icip/tree/main/llm-api) for students to use large language model APIs
+• Providing and demonstrating sample code for students to easily interact with large language model APIs